dekelpilli/campaign4/README.md

 - You must decide if the generated relic will be a weapon or an armour before you turn in sets as this potentially influences mods on the relic.
 - Players draw 4 cards per loot result.

+[//]: # (TODO gold for vials? crafting items?)
 ### Vendor valuations
 - Helmets: N/A
 - Rings: N/A
 - Curios: N/A
-- Mundane bases: 2
+- Mundane bases: N/A
 - Vials: 10 (other than essence/cleansing, which are 1)
 - Crafting items: 8
-- Unique effect: 15
-- Amulets: 10 * CR capacity
-- Special bases: 25
 - Relic effects: 1 relic dust, + dust cost of levelling, to a maximum of 5 (total max of 6 relic dust)

 ### Sales and services
 - Orbs of Disavowment: 10
 - Vial of Cleansing: 2
 - Vial of Essence: 5
+- Catalysts: 100
+- Relic dust: 100
+- Ancient orb: 40
-- Mundanes: 5
+- Mundanes: Free (negligible cost)
 - Empty receptacles/moving modifiers: Free

 ### Tags